JosefHobler/counter-uas-ai-system/explained.md

   Greedily union the closest cross-sender pairs within a few degrees, never unioning two tracks from the same sensor, then keep stable global IDs across frames with a short time-to-live.
+- **Cue / confirm (two-tier inference).** A cheap, high-recall detector on the edge decides *what's worth a closer look* and ships only small crops; a heavy, high-precision model on the GPU box is the *judge* that confirms or rejects.
+  This spends bandwidth and heavy compute only when something is flagged, instead of streaming full video and running the big model on every frame.
+- **Pixel-IoU association.** Because the crop and the heavy model's result live in the *same* frame, matching is plain intersection-over-union in pixels — precise, and far simpler than the angular gate the multi-camera merge needs.

 ---